ibm-cloud-docs/discovery-data/domain.md

         }
       ],
       "relations": [
         {
-			    "sentence": "Andrew Jackson (March 15, 1767‚ June 8, 1845) was an American soldier and statesman who served as the seventh President of the United States from 1829 to 1837 and was the founder of the Democratic Party.",
+          "sentence": "Andrew Jackson (March 15, 1767‚ June 8, 1845) was an American soldier and statesman who served as the seventh President of the United States from 1829 to 1837 and was the founder of the Democratic Party."
         }
       ]
     }